Table of Contents

 Additionally, there the question of how much time the project might take and how it may disrupt your day-to-day.
 When doing any extensive work in the kitchen, it puts the place out of commission during that time.
 You may need to set up a temporary kitchen.

 During a kitchen renovation, 62% of homeowners will set up a cooking station inside their home.
 For those who move out during a renovation, 55% stay with family or friends.
 Depending on how long your project lasts, that’s asking a lot.

 How do you know if painting cabinets is right for you and if it is whether to DIY or not?

-“If you’re looking for a dramatic custom color that isn’t a natural wood shade, painting could be right for you,” says Nhance.
+“If you’re looking for a dramatic custom color that isn’t a natural wood shade, then painting could be right for you,” says Nhance.
 That’s pretty self-explanatory: color equals paint.

-But painting is a labor and time intensive job, and it may not be for everyone.
+But painting is a labor and time-intensive job, and it may not be for everyone.
 Kitchn describes the many pros and cons to weigh when it comes to painting your cabinets and deciding whether or not to hire for the job.
 There is never, however, a question of its value, because there is no feeling like walking into your kitchen and having it look brand new.

 Cabinet Painting Steps